Your Questions Answered: What Exercise Actually Does To Your Bust

 For many women, developing the pectoral muscles creates several noticeable effects:

-- A natural breast lift: Stronger pecs can push the breast tissue slightly forward and upward, counteracting some effects of gravity
+- A natural breast lift: Stronger pecs can push the breast tissue slightly forward and upward, counteracting some effects of gravity.

-- Enhanced upper chest fullness: The upper portion of your chest may appear more defined and filled out
+- Enhanced upper chest fullness: The upper portion of your chest may appear more defined and filled out.

-- Better posture: Strong chest muscles (when balanced with back training) improve your overall posture, which makes breasts appear perkier
+- Better posture: Strong chest muscles (when balanced with back training) improve your overall posture, which makes breasts appear perkier.

-- More defined décolletage: The area between and above your breasts can look more toned and sculpted
+- More defined décolletage: The area between and above your breasts can look more toned and sculpted.

 However, let's address a common concern: Will chest exercises make my breasts look bigger and perkier, or will they make me look masculine?

 The answer depends entirely on your training approach and genetics.
 Women don't produce enough testosterone to build massive chest muscles without very specific, intensive training (and often supplementation).
-Regular strength training exercises targeting the chest will create subtle, feminine enhancement—not a bodybuilder's physique.
+Regular strength training exercises targeting the chest will create subtle, feminine enhancement — not a bodybuilder's physique.

 Chest Workout For Women With Weights

+Weight training for women's chest muscles by Pamela Reif.
 Get ready for a combination of chest press exercises with weights, push-up variations (an easy alternative is shown) and a bodyweight burner at the end.

 Best Chest Exercises For Women Who Want Natural Support